 Aloe vera is a succulent plant species of the genus Aloe.
 It grows wild in tropical climates around the world and is cultivated for agricultural and medicinal uses.
 Aloe vera also is used for decorative purposes and grows successfully indoors as a potted plant.
 We bring you forty fabulous uses from this "plant of immortality", as affectionately dubbed by the Egyptians 6,000 years ago.

-It doesn’t hurt that Aloe vera produces at least six natural antiseptics, which are able to kill mold, bacteria, funguses, and viruses.
+It doesn't hurt that Aloe vera produces at least 6 natural antiseptics, which are able to kill mold, bacteria, funguses and viruses.
 In fact, the plant is so powerful that researchers and scientists are looking into its potential as an AIDS and cancer-fighter.

 From all-around health elixirs to simple beauty aids, learn about the various ways to put your little plant to maximal use after splitting the leaves lengthwise down the middle.
-For both topical and oral applications, it’s always recommended to consult your doctor beforehand.
+For both topical and oral applications, it is always recommended to consult your doctor beforehand.

 1. Pamper yourself to a soothing body rub.
 Slice Aloe vera leaves lengthwise and use the inner sides as a biodegradable body scrub in the shower.

-3. For more major kitchen mishaps like a scald, mix some aloe gel and vitamin E oil into a little jar for a homemade burn healer.
+3. For more major kitchen mishaps like a scald, mix some Aloe vera gel and vitamin E oil into a little jar for a homemade burn healer.

 4. Banish black and blue bruises by swapping on the good goo.

 5. Soothe and heal sunburns the feel-good way.
 Aloe vera contains cooling properties similar to menthol.